 The higher degree pathway to general registration involves completion of an accredited postgraduate degree offered by coursework at minimally a fifth and sixth year of study such as a Masters degree (the standard higher degree pathway) or Doctorate (the doctoral higher degree pathway) while registered as a provisional psychologist.
-Completion of an accredited postgraduate degree satisfies the requirement under the National Law and the General registration standard to completed a period of supervised practice required to become eligible to apply for General registration as a psychologist.
+Completion of an accredited postgraduate degree satisfies the requirement under the National Law and the General registration standard to complete a period of supervised practice required to become eligible to apply for General registration as a psychologist.

 Accredited postgraduate degrees generally comprise coursework, practical placements and a research thesis.

-To be recognised for registration a degree must be accredited the Australian Psychology Accredited Council and approved by the Psychology Board of Australia.
+To be recognised for registration a degree must be accredited by the Australian Psychology Accredited Council and approved by the Psychology Board of Australia.

 The Board’s list of approved programs of study is a list of all courses that are currently accredited and approved and can be found on the Accreditation page of the website.